-Small things can have large effects.
+Small things can have a large impact.

-Imagine that a doctor prescribes some medication and you are supposed to take one capsule a day.
-That one capsule is very small in size when compared to your body but its effect on your body is what matters, not its size.
+Imagine that a doctor prescribes some medication, and you are supposed to take one capsule a day.
+That one capsule is very small in size when compared to your body, but its effect on your body is what matters, not its size.

 Now imagine that you decide to take three or even four times the medicine that the doctor prescribed thinking that you can get well three times faster.
-Instead of getting better you will overdose on that medication.
+Instead of getting better, you will overdose on that medication.

 Greenhouse gasses, like carbon dioxide, are no different.
 The design of the molecule, not how much of it there is in the atmosphere, is what gives it a much greater ability to retain heat than other gasses.
 Increase those levels, even by a small amount, and you’ll get further warming.

 A pie chart measuring the percentage of volume of atmospheric gasses.